Do you practice yoga as often as you’d like to? Or are you new to yoga and just want to try it out?

 Last night my husband Kirk and I were lamenting not getting to yoga as often as we’d like to.
 So we decided to challenge each other to 31-days of Yoga!

-Starting December 1st we are gong to attempt to make it to one yoga class per day for 31-days straight.
-If we can’t find a class on Christmas day, we’ll improvise and do our yoga at home.
-Finding room inside of our sailboat to do yoga is a bit of a challenge, (not to mention kittens running around our mats), but we’ll make it work.
+Starting tomorrow we are gong to attempt to make it to one yoga class per day for 31-days straight.
+If we can’t fit in a class one day, we’ll improvise and do our yoga at home.
+Finding room inside of our sailboat to do yoga is a bit of a challenge, (not to mention kittens running around our mats, lol), but we’ll make it work.

 Give Yourself the Gift of Yoga

-Just think: after practicing yoga for 31-days straight in December, you’ll be ready to kick-start your 2015 with a whole new body and mindset.
+Just think: after practicing yoga for 31-days straight, you’ll be ready to kick-start your next year with a whole new body and mindset.